-A field experiment was carried out during kharif season of 2021 at the Crop Research farm, Department of Agronomy, Sam Higginbottom University of Agriculture Technology and Sciences, Prayagraj, U.P.
-The experiment comprising of twenty-two hybrids, viz., T1: UR-1, T2: UR-2, T3: UR-3, T4: UR-4, T5: UR-5, T6: UR-6, T7: UR-7, T8: UR-8, T9: UR-9, T10: UR-10, T11; UR-11, T12: UR-12, T13: UR-13, T14: UR14, T15: UR15, T16: UR16, T17: UR-17.
-T18: UR-18, T19: UR-19, T20: UR-20, T21: UR-21, T22: UR-22 observation regarding growth and vield attributes was recorded during the field experiment.
+Comment [U3]: The materials and methods section did not clearly explain the research methods and parameters which is used A field experiment was carried out during kharif season of 2021 at the Crop Research farm, Department of Agronomy, Sam Higginbottom University of Agriculture Technology and Sciences, Prayagraj.
 The experiment site lies between 25-27° N latitude, 8.5°E Longitude and 98 meters altitude.
+The experiment is conducted on 22 different rice hybrids.
 It was laid out in Randomized Block Design with three replications.
-The soil of the experimental field was sandy loam in texture, nearly neutral in soil reaction (Ph 7.8), medium in organic carbon (0.35%), medium in available nitrogen (243 kg/ha), low in available phosphorous (20.10 kg/ha) and medium in available potash (105 kg/ha) and with almost neutral pH.
+The experimental soil is sandy loam in texture with available nitrogen 108 kg/ha, available phosphorous 22.5 kg/ha, available potassium 280 kg/ha and with almost neutral ph.
 Rice hybrids were sown at a spacing of 20cm×10cm, the hybrids were supplied by UPCAR.
 The RDF i.e., 120 kg/ha Nitrogen, 60 kg/ha phosphorus and 60 kg/ha potassium.
 The observations on growth parameters were recorded from randomly selected five plants from each plot at various growth stages of crop.
 Yield parameters were recorded at harvesting stage in net plots.
 The difference among treatment means was compared by using least significant difference test at 5% probability levels using ANOVA.
 Economics were also calculated prevailing to market price.